Friday, April 13, 2012

 The Villa Rolandi provided full-on pampering with gourmet dinners, an infinity-edge pool, and bar service anywhere on the property.

-A few years later we returned to Isla Mujeres, this time we were cat-sitting for family members while they returned back to Canada to deal with personal business.
-We stayed at the house they had rented on the eastside of the island.
-There the breeze is constant, the waves are larger, the beach not so sandy, but the slightly cooler temperature were perfect for us.
+A few years later, we returned to Isla Mujeres.
+This time, we were cat-sitting for family members while they returned to Canada to deal with personal business.
+We stayed at the house they had rented on the east side of the island.
+There, the breeze is constant, the waves are larger, the beach is not so sandy, but the slightly cooler temperature was perfect for us.

 Our view on the east side of Isla Mujeres

-Several years later we built on the windward side of the island for just that reason - cooler year around temperatures.
+Several years later, we built on the windward side of the island for just that reason - cooler year-round temperatures.

 We are still discovering and exploring.

-Two days ago we found a new lane, a undiscovered twisting sand-strewn road that lead us to a different view, a new layer, a different texture.
+Two days ago, we found a new lane, an undiscovered twisting sand-strewn road that led us to a different view, a new layer, a different texture.

 3 comments: